Semi-integrated POS

 Semi-Integrated Point-of-Sale is a checkout method used by retailers which integrates payment processing and POS software in a secure & streamlined network configuration.
 Semi-Integration allows retailers to accept Chip/EMV credit card and debit card payments, as well account for inventory changes, returns, voided transactions and other payment functions.

+Overview

 Semi-integration is a measure that ensures payment terminals are connected with retail point-of-sale software, while maintaining separation between payment information transmission and other systems.
 In order for retailers to become PCI compliant without extensive investment into fully integrated compliant systems, semi-integration offers a cost-effective, compliant resolution.

+Benefits

 Semi-Integration offers the following benefits: